PPulis/css/README.md

 - `Ex2-Components` – Building and composing standalone components (parent/children)
 - `Ex3-Templates-Interpolation-Blocks` – Modern template syntax: interpolation and block directives
 - `Ex4-Todo` – Todo App (Part 1): list UI with property binding, interpolation, and control flow
+- `Ex5-Show-Hide-Image` – Conditional rendering and events to toggle an image with dynamic styling
+- `Ex6-Two-Way-Data-Binding` – Manual two-way effect using event binding + interpolation (no ngModel)

 All projects target Angular 20.3.x and use standalone APIs.